 Fever in children: When to see a doctor

 If a child has a fever, parents often wonder whether it could be something serious, whether they should go to the doctor or whether they should use medication to lower the fever.
 Generally speaking, if you feel unsure and worried, it's better to see a doctor.
-Simply calling the doctor’s practice may already be enough because you might get the answers you need over the telephone.
+Often simply calling the doctor’s practice may already be enough to get the answers you need.

 For instance, many common children's illnesses cause a typical rash as well as fever.
-If your child has typical symptoms of a more serious illness, it's a good idea to go to the doctor.
-It's also advisable to seek medical advice if the fever stays high, comes and goes in waves or if the child's health declines despite treatment.
+If your child has typical symptoms of a more serious illness, it's a good idea to go to the doctor after calling ahead first.
+It is also advisable to seek medical advice if the fever stays high, comes and goes in waves or if the child's health declines despite treatment.
 And it can be a good idea to see a doctor if the child has a febrile seizure.